samasat5/LunarLanding_DDPG-TD3/README.md

 # DDPG vs. TD3

 This project implements and compares **DDPG** and **TD3**  both trained on the LunarLanderContinuous-v3 environment using **TorchRL**.
-Additionally, a parallel implementation using **Stable Baselines3** was explored to compare results.
+Additionally, a parallel implementation using **Stable Baselines3** was explored too.
-(However full experimental results from SB3 implementation are not yet included.)

 ---